Camotes Islands: European contact

-Island of Camotes.
 East of the island of Çubu are two small islets, each about five leagues in circumference.
-(Note: The league (legua) was not well defined, but was about 4 nmi ± 5%) They are called the islets of Camotes.
+They are called the islets of Camotes.
 The two are inhabited by about three hundred Indians, and are under the jurisdiction of the city of Çubu.
 The people are poor, although they possess some wax and a great quantity of fish.
 The villages are small, consisting of only seven or eight houses each.
-These islets are about three leagues from the island of Çubu, and seven from the city of that name.